Battle of Arnhem: Day 8 – Sunday 24 September

 In the morning, Horrocks visited the Polish positions at Driel to see the front for himself.
 Later, he held a conference attended by Browning, Major-General Ivor Thomas of the 43rd (Wessex) Division and Sosabowski at Valburg.
 In a controversial meeting in which Sosabowski was politically outmanoeuvred, it was decided that another crossing would be attempted that night.
-When the Germans cut the narrow supply road near Nijmegen later that day, it seems that Horrocks realised the futility of the situation and plans were drawn up to withdraw the 1st Airborne Division.
+When the Germans cut the narrow supply road near Koevering south of Nijmegen later that day, it seems that Horrocks realised the futility of the situation and plans were drawn up to withdraw the 1st Airborne Division.

 In Oosterbeek, the situation was desperate; Hackett was wounded in the morning and had to give up the eastern command.
 The RAF attempted some close support around the perimeter which just held but shelling and sniping increased casualties by the hour.
 The aid stations were occupied by 2,000 men, British, German and Dutch civilian casualties.
 Because many aid posts were in the front line, in homes taken over earlier in the battle, the odd situation was created where casualties were evacuated forward rather than rearwards.
 Without evacuation, the wounded were often injured again and some posts changed hands between the British and Germans several times as the perimeter was fought over.